Mythologos/PILA-Code/transduction/README.md

 The [`experiments/pila`](experiments/pila) directory contains scripts for reproducing the experiments and tables presented in the paper.
 Some of these scripts are intended to be used to submit jobs to a computing cluster.
-They should be run outside of the container.
+They should be run outside the container.
 You will need to edit the file [`experiments/submit-job.bash`](experiments/submit-job.bash) to tailor it to your specific computing cluster.
 Other scripts are for plotting or printing tables and should be run inside the container.